 In this advanced example, a dynamic task list is created with custom markers to represent the progress status of each task.

 The list items, styled using the li selector, are displayed as flex containers to align the marker and task text.
-The ::before pseudo-element is employed to generate a custom bullet point for each list item.
+The ::before pseudo-element is used to generate a custom bullet point for each list item.

 The markers are initially styled with a neutral color and size, and their appearance dynamically changes based on the completion status of the corresponding task.
 JavaScript is integrated to toggle the completion status when a task item is clicked.